 It is also important to be able to identify coral reefs that can most benefit from restoration strategies: those most vulnerable to rubble formation, and those where prevailing wave regimes can make mobile rubble persist and hinder recovery.

 Of interest is identifying reefs where rubble is most likely to be generated through cyclone disturbance, crown-of-thorns starfish outbreaks and/or bleaching events, each of which can generate different rubble volumes and characteristics.
-In addition, we will identify where the hydrodynamic conditions can maintain or continue to mobilise rubble, preventing stabilisation and thus coral settlement and recovery.
+The project aimed identify where the hydrodynamic conditions can maintain or continue to mobilise rubble, preventing stabilisation and thus coral settlement and recovery.

-Evidence will be drawn from existing reef restoration activities to assess the effectiveness of rubble stabilisation on ecosystem recovery.
-While some of this information will be available from other trials, we will run an evaluation of the efficacy of at least one existing methodology under a range of physical conditions.
-We will also begin innovative research to explore the potential of biogeochemical binding methods as a future prospect for rubble stabilisation at larger scales than currently economically feasible.
+Evidence was drawn from existing reef restoration activities to assess the effectiveness of rubble stabilisation on ecosystem recovery.
+The project ran an evaluation of the efficacy of at least one existing methodology under a range of physical conditions.
+The project also explored the potential of biogeochemical binding methods as a future prospect for rubble stabilisation at larger scales than currently economically feasible.

-The project aims to determine where rubble will be a persistent problem on the Great Barrier Reef, hindering recovery of the reef after storms, bleaching or crown-of-thorns starfish predation.
+The project aimed to determine where rubble will be a persistent problem on the Great Barrier Reef, hindering recovery of the reef after storms, bleaching or crown-of-thorns starfish predation.

-This project aims to evaluate and test the efficacy of existing approaches to rubble stabilisation and explore new bio-geochemical-binding methods.
+This project aimed to evaluate and test the efficacy of existing approaches to rubble stabilisation and explore new bio-geochemical-binding methods.

-This project will not only synthesis results of RRAP rubble stabilisation research but build new rubble stabilisation modelling and analysis tools and guidelines for local practitioners.
+This project synthesised results of RRAP rubble stabilisation research and build new rubble stabilisation modelling and analysis tools and guidelines for local practitioners.

 Ceccarelli, D. M., McLeod, I. M., Boström-Einarsson, L., Bryan, S. E., Chartrand, K. M., Emslie, M. J., Gibbs, M. T., Gonzalez Rivero, M., Hein, M. Y., Heyward, A., Kenyon, T. M., Lewis, B. M., Mattocks, N., Newlands, M., Schläppy, M.-L., Suggett, D. J., & Bay, L. K. (2020).
 Substrate stabilisation and small structures in coral restoration: State of knowledge, and considerations for management and implementation.
 PLOS ONE, 15(10), e0240846. https://doi.org/10.1371/journal.pone.0240846